calvincodes/calvincodes.github.io-src/content/home/about.md

 # Biography

 I am currently working as a Backend Software Engineering Intern at Sumo Logic.
-I am a part of their core-platform team which handles the all the incoming API calls and the security aspect of the gateway to Sumo's product.
+I am a part of their core-platform team which handles all the incoming API calls and the security aspect of the gateway to Sumo's product.

 I am enrolled as a graduate student in Computer Science at the University of Wisconsin-Madison and will be graduating by December 2019.